-If the CRC protecting ELR-SIG2 is not valid, the PHY shall issue the error condition PHY-RXEND.indication(FormatViolation) primitive and maintain PHY- CCA.indication(BUSY, channellist) primitive for the predicted duration of the transmitted PPDU derived from the LENGTH field in ELR-SIG1 as defined in Equation (38-109) unless it receives a PHY- CCARESET.request primitive before the end of the PPDU for instance during spatial reuse operation as described in 37.10 (UHR Spatial reuse operation).
+If the CRC protecting ELR-SIG2 is not valid, the PHY shall issue the error condition PHY-RXEND.indication(FormatViolation) primitive and maintain PHY- CCA.indication(BUSY, channellist) primitive for the predicted duration of the transmitted PPDU derived from the LENGTH field in ELR-SIG1 as defined in Equation (38-110) unless it receives a PHY- CCARESET.request primitive before the end of the PPDU for instance during spatial reuse operation as described in 37.10 (UHR Spatial reuse operation).

-RXTIMEs= 60 + NSYMTSYM + TPE + SignalExtension (38-109)

-where

-NSYM , and TPE are defined in Equation (38-95), and Equation (38-96), respectively.

-SignalExtension is defined in Table 27-61 (HE PHY characteristics).

 If the CRC protecting ELR-SIG2 is valid, the STA-ID in ELR-SIG2 does not match the 11 LSBs of the AID of a STA in the AP’s BSS, then the PHY entity shall issue a PHY-RXSTART.indication(RXVECTOR) then issue a PHY-RXEND.indication(Filtered).
-The PHY shall maintain PHY- CCA.indication(BUSY, channellist) primitive for the predicted duration of the transmitted PPDU derived from the LENGTH field in ELR-SIG1 as defined in Equation (38-109) unless it receives a PHY- CCARESET.request primitive before the end of the PPDU for instance during spatial reuse operation as described in 37.10 (UHR Spatial reuse operation).
+The PHY shall maintain PHY- CCA.indication(BUSY, channellist) primitive for the predicted duration of the transmitted PPDU derived from the LENGTH field in ELR-SIG1 as defined in Equation (38-110) unless it receives a PHY- CCARESET.request primitive before the end of the PPDU for instance during spatial reuse operation as described in 37.10 (UHR Spatial reuse operation).